openstack/neutron/doc/source/devref/effective_neutron.rst

   but their strength is also a weakness, as they can introduce `unpredictable <https://review.openstack.org/#/c/121290/>`_ behavior to the `MRO <https://www.python.org/download/releases/2.3/mro/>`_, amongst other issues.
+* In lieu of mixins, if you need to add behavior that is relevant for ML2, consider using the `extension manager <http://specs.openstack.org/openstack/neutron-specs/specs/juno/neutron-ml2-mechanismdriver-extensions.html>`_.
 * If you make changes to the DB class methods, like calling methods that can be inherited, think about what effect that may have to plugins that have controller `backends <https://review.openstack.org/#/c/116924/>`_.